-473. Applied Meteorology (3)
+473. APPLIED METEOROLOGY (3).
 Micro- and mesoscale meteorology, applications to air pollution, waves and water movement, aviation, forest fires, urban environment, and agriculture.
 Prerequisites and corequisite: Geog.
-376 and 480 or 468 and 470.
+376 and 480, or 468 and 470.

-474. Micro-climatology (3)

-The climate of the atmosphere-earth interface; small scale spatial and temporal variations.
+474. MICRO-CLIMATOLOGY (3).
+The climate of the atmosphereearth interface; small scale spatial and temporal variations.
 Prerequisite: Geog.
 200 or 275 or 468.

-475. Numerical Analysis and Forecasting (3)
+475. NUMERICAL ANALYSIS AND FORECASTING (3).
 Techniques of synoptic and mesoscale numerical analysis and forecasting; review of local forecast studies; student preparation of computer-based local forecast studies.
 Prerequisites: Geog.
 376 and 493 and concurrent registration in Geog.
 481.

-480. Introduction to Dynamic Meteorology (3)

-Meteorological thermodynamics, equations of motion, vorticity equations, continuity equation, etc. Prerequisites: Math.
+480. INTRODUCTION TO DYNAMIC METEOROLOGY (3).
+Meteorological thermodynamics, equations of motion, vorticity equations, continuity equation, etc. Prerequisite: Math.
 230, Phys.
 250 and 251.

-481. Dynamic Meteorology (3)
+481. DYNAMIC METEOROLOGY (3).
 Continuation of Geog.
 480. Prerequisite: Geog.
 480.

-485. Physical Meteorology (3)

-Atmospheric refraction, optical scattering and diffraction by suspensoids; atmospheric thermodynamics with application to the physics of clouds and hydrometeors.
+485. PHYSICAL METEOROLOGY (3).
+Atmospheric refraction, optical scattering, and diffraction by suspensoids; atmospheric thermodynamics with application to the physics of clouds and hydrometeors.
 Prerequisites: Math.
-230, Phys.
+230. Phys.
 251.

-492. Hydrology (3)
+492. HYDROLOGY (3).
 Quantitative examination of interaction of precipitation, stream discharge, and ground water flow.
 Utilization of water resources.
 Prerequisites: Geol.
 120 or Geog.
 201; Math.
 210; Geog.
 442X or 275 recommended.

-493. Computer Methods and Modelling (3)
+493. COMPUTER METHODS AND MODELLING (3).
 Advanced FORTRAN IV programming techniques; algorithms for programming of geographic research problems; introduction to computer graphics; simulation techniques.
-Prerequisites:

-Math.
-305A or 305B or equivalent; Geog.
-361 or 461.
+Prerequisites: Math.
+305A or 305B; Geog.
+461.

-498. Seminar in Current Problems (1-3)
+498. SEMINAR IN CURRENT PROBLEMS (1-3).
 Selected topics in the various subfields of geography.
 May be repeated to a maximum of 6 semester hours.
 Prerequisite: Consent of instructor.

-502. Geography of Underdeveloped Areas (3)
+502. GEOGRAPHY OF UNDERDEVELOPED AREAS (3).
 A geographic appraisal of resource problems and development potentials of the developing nations.
 Analysis of foreign aid programs of the industrial nations and international agencies.

-503. Geography of Water Resources (3)
+503. GEOGRAPHY OF WATER RESOURCES (3).
 Structure and spatial variations of the world's water budget; problem of water use and allocation; evaluation of policy alternatives.
 Prerequisites: Geog.
 103, 200, 201, or equivalent.

-504. Historical Geography (3)
+504. HISTORICAL GEOGRAPHY (3).
 Objectives and methods in studying historical geography with an emphasis upon North America-selected studies in the changing geography of the continent.

-506. Geography Institute for Teachers (1-8)
+506. GEOGRAPHY INSTITUTE FOR TEACHERS (1-8).
 Development of substantive knowledge of systematic or regional geography, understanding of geographical methodology and exploration of means of articulating advanced work into field and classroom instruction.
 Prerequisite: Consent of institute director.

-522. Soil Geography (3)

-Major soil regions of the world; problems of utilization and management.
+522. SOIL GEOGRAPHY (3).
+Major soil regions of the world: problems of utilization and management.
 Prerequisites: Geog.
 402 and 422 or consent of instructor.

-534. Landform Analysis (3)
+534. LANDFORM ANALYSIS (3).
 Proseminar: models of landscape development and general systems theory, survey of modern literature and research design, measures of morphometry, quantitative methods.
 Prerequisite: Geog.
 442X; Geog.
 492 recommended.

-537. Location Analysis in Geography (3)
+537. LOCATION ANALYSIS IN GEOGRAPHY (3).
 Spatial properties of economic and social systems; emphasis on location theory of economic activity.
 Prerequisite: Geog.
 434 or 437 or 438 or consent of instructor.

-541. Fluvial Morphology and Landscape Systems (3)
+541. FLUVIAL MORPHOLOGY AND LANDSCAPE SYSTEMS (3).
 Survey of research in quantitative fluvial geomorphology; application of computer techniques to fluvially dissected landscapes; methodological bases of current research.
 Prerequisites: Geog.
-442X, Math.
+442X.
+Math.
 305A or equivalent, and Geog.
 461.

-543. Advanced Synoptic Climatology (3)
+543. ADVANCED SYNOPTIC CLIMATOLOGY (3).
 Intensive synoptic study of the climates of selected regions.
-Prerequisite: Geog.
+Prerequisite Geog.
 470 or consent of instructor.

-550. Plant Geography (3)
+550. PLANT GEOGRAPHY (3) Crosslisted as B.Sci.
+550X.
 Plant formations and plant associations.
 Relations to the environment.
 Effects of disturbances and pollution.
 Field trips required involving additional fees.
 Prerequisite: Consent of instructor; Geog.
 422 recommended.

-551. Advanced Political Geography (3)

-Origins and present viability of selected nation-states; degrees of internal coherence; regional blocs and spheres of influence; sensitive frontiers; comparative evaluation of national power.
+551. ADVANCED POLITICAL GEOGRAPHY (3).
+Origins and present viability of selected nation-states; degrees of internal coherence: regional blocs and spheres of influence; sensitive frontiers; comparative evaluation of national power.
 Prerequisite: Geog.
 451 or equivalent.